 Betty was the eldest child who would be joined eight years later by her brother Michael (Tatty) Truman.

 Mum was a very active and sporty lady, no doubt helped by her father, and also her brother, Michael (Tatty) Truman, who also played rugby for Swansea, Cardiff and Llanelli.
 Scoring a hatrick of tries for Llanelli against Harlequins in 1972 and narrowly missed out on being on the bench for Lllanelli in the famous win over the All Blacks.

 In 1986 her brother tragically drowned in a diving accident in the North Bay and as you could imagine, it was a terrible time for all our family.
 Its was also around that time Mum discovered that she was suffering from multiple sclerosis.

-In a true testament to her happy, caring and unselfish personality, my mother, having to console my Grandmother with the loss of her son, never once told her what she was diagnosed with.
+In a true testament to her happy, caring and unselfish personality, my mother, having to console my Grandmother with the loss of her son, never told her what she had been was diagnosed with.

-If I can help in anyway that would enable research into the disease, and therefore, go a small way to help prevent someone else or another family suffer as my mum did, then that would be an amazing feat.
+If I can help in anyway that would enable more research into the disease, and therefore, help prevent someone else or another family suffer as my mum did, then that would be an amazing feat.